ericyork/eg_11tail/README.md

 Both eleventy and tailwind are watching for changes to your files (with the --serve and --watch flags in ther respective commands), so you should be able to 'hotload' edits in the browser (i.e. see them as you make them) out of the box. your terminal sessions and rerun the ```npm``` commands in new sessions.

 It should go without saying, but further additions, such as other pages, a different folder structure, etc., may neccessitate changes to the paths in the various config files to tell 11ty and Tailwind where to be looking for templates and CSS classes.
+The compile command in particular needs to specify the correct input and output files.